Bongaigaon district

 Bongaigaon district (Prpn:ˈbɒŋgaɪˌgãʊ) is an administrative district in the state of Assam in northeastern India.
 The district headquarters are located at Bongaigaon.
 The district occupies an area of 1,093 km2.

 Etymology

 According to lore, the name 'Bongaigaon' derives from the words 'bon' (wild) and 'gai' (cow).
 In the distant past, wild cows were often a menace to villagers in this area due to which the district got its name.

 History

+Duars

+Bongaigaon district fell under Eastern Dooars.
+Dooars between Sankosh River and Manas River are called Eastern Dooars.